Domestic Abuse policy

 We acknowledge that dealing with issues of Domestic Abuse requires a multi‐agency approach and will endeavour to work with any appropriate local agencies in individual cases to ensure cases are dealt with in the most effective and efficient way.

-We will actively engage in good practice when dealing with domestic abuse, such as making referrals to MARACs (Multi Agency Risk Assessment Conferences) and following any recommendations or action plans that may arise from them.
+We will actively engage in good practice when dealing with domestic abuse, such as making referrals to MARACs (Multi Agency Risk Assessment Conferences) and following

 Training

-We will ensure all front‐line officers receive training in relation to domestic abuse, how to spot the signs of potential domestic abuse and how to escalate their concerns.
+We will ensure all front‐line officers receive training in relation to domestic abuse, how to spot the signs of potential domestic abuse, and how to escalate their concerns.

-Employee training will include our approach to dealing with reported perpetrators of domestic abuse.
+Staff training will include our approach to dealing with reported perpetrators of domestic abuse.

 We will ensure that those officers dealing directly with domestic abuse survivors are appropriately trained and resourced so that they can deal with reports confidently and competently.
-We will ensure that these staff members also have the option of one‐to ‐one support on a regular basis to monitor their own wellbeing.
+We will ensure that these staff members also have the option of one‐to‐one support on a regular basis to monitor their own wellbeing.

 Training will be reviewed and relaunched with any changes in legislation.